akmonengine/volt/README.md

 It is a structure of properties, and should not contain any logic by itself (meaning no functions).
 The Components are manipulated by Systems.

-A Component is defined by its ComponentId.
+A Component is defined by its ComponentId, ranging between [0;2048].

 ### System
 A system is a specialized tool that fetches entities, filtered by their Components, and transforms the datas.